Food is something that controls every living being’s health, energy and survival rate. Your tree frog always depends on you for their food supply.

 - Baby frog or froglet

 - Adult frog

-What Should Tree Frogs Eat?
+What Do Tree Frogs Eat & Drink?

 Insects such as crickets, moths, earthworms, mealworms, flies or any other small invertebrates are ideal food for most tree frogs.

 In terms of drinking, tree frogs absorb water through their skin and do not drink water in the traditional sense.

 As mentioned before, your tree frog’s food menu and schedule depend on the species, size and age.
 So, if you want a detailed guideline, scroll down.